danytulumidis/danytulumidis/README.md

 When i need a break from coding i love to read blog posts in the tech field to stay up to date.
 Im also a gamer and love to play videogames.</p>

 - 🔭 I’m currently working on improving myself and try to be better than yesterday
 - 🌱 I’m currently learning all the cool stuff in the web development world.
-Especially Javascript, Typescript, Angular, React, Vue, Data Structures, Algorithms and so much more!
+Also im all-in into Flutter and in the world of cross-platform app development!
-- 👯 I’m looking to learn all 3 big javascript frameworks, NodeJS and Deno.
-Also i will do a lot more design stuff in the future!
+- 👯 Flutter is the future and i want to be the very best like noone ever was (Poke.. ähhh Flutter)!
-- 💬 Ask me about all stuff related to web development
+- 💬 Ask me about all stuff related to development
 - ⚡ Fun fact: 42 == "42 = true; Its funny because its true 😄

 ### 📫 Where to find me